dr-gazpacho/hey_jay/README.md

 1. Discover that the pico doesn't have enough memory to install all the packages.
 This is probably fine...
 1. Run it.
 1. Rejoice
-1. Batery of light is just a little program i wrote to trigger different color LEDs to test this thing out, its all whatever man
+1. Battery of light is just a little program i wrote to trigger different color LEDs to test this thing out, it's all whatever man